Kiel University: Founding of the University in Kiel

 The origins of the university in Kiel trace back to the increasing need for well-educated priests during the Reformation.
 Additionally, the growing involvement of citizens in significant administrative roles contributed to the idea of establishing a university in the duchies.
 However, wars in the early 17th century and political conflicts between dukes and the king initially delayed these plans.
 Eventually, Duke Friedrich III commissioned his son, Christian Albrecht, to advance the founding of the university.
 In 1660, Christian Albrecht succeeded in realizing these plans and selected Kiel as the university's location.
 On October 5, 1665, the university was inaugurated under the name Christiana Albertina in a former Franciscan monastery with four lecture halls and a library.
 At that time, 17 professors taught theology, medicine, law, and the liberal arts.

 Periods of Growth and Stagnation

 A significant growth period for the university occurred a century later under Russian Empress Catherine the Great, from whom it received its colors, purple and white.
+After the death of her husband, who had been born in Kiel, Catherine commissioned the architect Ernst Georg Sonnin to construct a new university building This plain brick building with rusticated articulation was ready for occupation in 1768 after a two-year construction period.
+Lectures were held here until 1876.
+From 1877 until its destruction during World War II, the building served as a museum.
 Following the unification of the duchies in 1773, the university continued to flourish as the northernmost German and southernmost Scandinavian university.

-Nearly 100 years later, the university's development stagnated, particularly after Schleswig-Holstein became part of Prussia.
+Nearly 100 years later, the university's development stagnated.
+With the Second Schleswig War, the rule of the Kingdom of Denmark over the Duchy of Schleswig and the Duchy of Holstein came to an end.
+After the Austro-Prussian War, the two former duchies became the Prussian Province of Schleswig-Holstein in 1867.
+Kiel also came under Prussian administration.
+The Kiel University lost its legal privileges and was now the smallest of the ten universities in Prussia.
 From 1870, student numbers began to rise again, and 38 years later, women were also admitted.

 During and after WWII

+Acceptance of Nazism was high from an early stage, not only among professors but also among students in Kiel: as early as 1927, Joachim Haupt, an official of the National Socialist German Students' League, was elected chairman of the Kiel Student League.
 During the Nazi regime starting in 1933, the university experienced Gleichschaltung, the expulsion of Jewish professors, and the persecution of dissenters.
+According to recent studies, 36 out of 222 members of the teaching staff in Kiel were expelled (17.1%) or dismissed (16.2%) during the Nazi era for racial or political reasons.

 In World War II, many buildings were destroyed by Allied air raids, including the university library in 1942.
+By the end of the war, 60–61% of the University of Kiel had been destroyed.